Long-Term Residents

 Facilities

-Currently, Menno House accommodates about a dozen residents who live in the top two floors of the building.
+Currently, Menno House accommodates up to a dozen residents who live in the top two floors of the building.
 Each floor has a single shared bathroom, and some of the rooms also have sinks.
-The rooms are priced according to size, ranging from $830 per month (16 x 13 feet) to $550 per month (11 x 6 feet, plus a loft), subject to annual rate adjustments.
+The rooms are priced according to size, ranging from $881 per month (16 x 13 feet) to $582 per month (11 x 6 feet, plus a loft), subject to annual rate adjustments.

 The second floor contains three guest rooms, reserved nightly by visitors to New York City and others in need of temporary lodging.
 MMF keeps its church office on the second floor, which also houses the Peace and Anabaptist Library.